top of page

 Category D: Cash Savings

 If your partner & or you (including parents of child dependent applications) have cash savings above £16,000, these can be used solely or in combination with salaried or non-salaried employment.
-FLR applicants who rely on cash savings to satisfy appendix FM financial requirements should bare in mind the level of cash savings required on entry clearance & FLR extension applications are different from the level needed when applying for Indefinite leave.
+Visa applicants who rely on cash savings to satisfy appendix FM financial requirements should bare in mind the level of cash savings required on entry clearance & FLR Visa extension applications are different from the level needed when applying for Indefinite leave to stay.

 Category E: Pension income